maisiesadler/api-generation/docs/blog.md

 ### Generating Code

-The way to generate C# code is using [Roslyn](https://github.com/dotnet/roslyn), the open source implementation of the .NET Compiler.
+The way to generate C# code is using [Roslyn](https://github.com/dotnet/roslyn), the open-source implementation of the .NET Compiler.

 I found [this](https://www.stevejgordon.co.uk/getting-started-with-the-roslyn-apis-writing-code-with-code) article (written by the author of [this](https://www.stevejgordon.co.uk/introduction-to-httpclientfactory-aspnetcore) wonderful series of posts on HttpClientFactory - well worth a read!) that had some reference code that I could get started with.